 Dr. Ian Dunbar, a veterinary behaviorist, has excellent information on behavior on his website www.siriuspup.com.
 One of the methods he suggests is called 'timed departures' whereby you vary the length of time that you are away from your dog.

 To apply this technique, vary your time away from 2 minutes to 10 minutes or longer.
-Always give a special treat that is stuffed into a Kong Chew Toy or Buster Cube (so it will take him some time to chew or lick it to get it out) and which is only given when you are leaving him alone.
+Always give a special treat that is stuffed into a Kong Chew Toy (so it will take him some time to chew or lick it to get it out) and which is only given when you are leaving him alone.

 A holistic veterinarian can help evaluate your breed of dog and suggest diagnosis and treatment options for your individual dog.